 In all cases, alleged or proven incidents of bullying of any form, the school will endeavour to provide appropriate support to both the victim(s) and perpetrator(s).
 This may involve making a multi-agency 'Early Help' referral, liaising with our Community Police Officer or signposting students and their families to support agencies online or in the community, including PAUSE, NSPCC, Young Minds, Birmingham LGBTQ.

-Students will be able to access support from Mrs Bunce (Learning Mentor), Mrs Preston (SEND HLTA) or their respective College Leader.
+Students will be able to access support from Mrs Bunce (Learning Mentor), Miss McFetridge (Place2Be worker), Miss Kearns (SEND HLTA) or their respective College Leader.